Mini Corn Dog Muffins

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-• Flour—my preference is unbleached all-purpose, but you can use regular ‘ol all-purpose if that’s what you have on hand
+• Flour — my preference is unbleached all-purpose, but you can use regular ‘ol all-purpose if that’s what you have on hand.
+You can probably substitute it with a gluten-free 1-for-1 flour if you’d like your muffins to be gluten free.

-• Unsalted butter—the salt content matters, which is why we’re using unsalted butter in this recipe
+• Unsalted butter — the salt content matters, which is why we’re using unsalted butter in this recipe.
+If you use salted butter,

-• Hot dogs—beef or pork or turkey dogs all work fine!
+• Hot dogs — beef, pork or turkey dogs all work fine!

 How to Make Mini Corn Dog Muffins